udayrt/miniorange-saml-sp-plugin/README.md

 * Simple and easy-to-use [ FREE ]
 * Supports both SSO and Jenkins’ own login at the same time [FREE]
 * Auto Create Users[FREE]
-* Supports all the authorization strategies for role/group mapping [FREE]
 * Encrypted SSO requests and response [FREE]
 * Support to the Proxy Setup [FREE]
 * Export SAML configurations.
 [FREE]